yegor256/cam/README.md

 The dataset will be created in the `./dataset` directory (may take some time, maybe a few days!), and a `.zip` archive will also be there.

-You can also run it without Docker too:
+You can also run it without Docker:

 ```bash
 $ make TOTAL=100